-Overcoming Challenges to Enforcement of Micromobility Traffic Laws and Reporting of Micromobility Crashes
+Tools to Support Enforcement of Micromobility Traffic Laws and Crash Reporting

-The rise of micromobility devices, including e-scooters, e-bikes, and other personal transportation technologies, has transformed urban transportation systems.
-However, this shift has introduced new challenges for law enforcement agencies.
-The unique characteristics of these devices—such as their small size, high maneuverability, lack of registration, and shared usage models—create enforcement and investigative complexities.
+The rise of micromobility devices, including e-scooters, e-bikes, and other personal transportation technologies, has transformed urban transportation.
+The proliferation of these devices has introduced new challenges for law enforcement.
+The characteristics of micromobility devices—small size, high maneuverability, lack of registration, and shared usage models—create complexities for traffic enforcement and crash reporting.
 Additionally, traffic safety laws in many states are often unclear with regard to micromobility, providing limited guidance to law enforcement officers in regulating these devices.
-Incidents involving micromobility devices, ranging from traffic infractions to crashes, are often underreported or inconsistently investigated.
-Furthermore, legal ambiguity, limited training, and inadequate data-sharing mechanisms exacerbate the difficulty for police officers to enforce traffic laws and conduct effective investigations.
-These gaps hinder efforts to ensure the safety of all road users and reduce conflicts between micromobility users, pedestrians, and motorized vehicles.
-This research will explore the barriers faced by law enforcement in managing micromobility-related incidents and develop actionable recommendations to improve enforcement practices, investigation protocols, and interagency collaboration.
-OBJECTIVES: The objectives of this research are to: Synthesize current micromobility laws across the United States; Identify gaps in current micromobility laws; Identify and address challenges law enforcement agencies encounter in enforcing traffic safety laws and investigating incidents involving micromobility devices; Explore opportunities to improve reporting for micromobility crashes; Develop a toolkit of best practices, training resources, and tools to enhance the capacity of law enforcement and promote interagency coordination.
+Crashes involving micromobility devices are often underreported.
+Furthermore, legal ambiguity and limited police training exacerbate the difficulty of enforcing traffic laws and properly reporting crashes involving micromobility devices.
+These gaps hinder efforts to ensure the safety of all road users.
+Research is needed to assess these challenges and develop actionable recommendations to improve enforcement practices, reporting protocols, and interagency collaboration.
+The objective of this research is to develop a toolkit to improve the state of the practice related to enforcement of traffic safety laws for micromobility users and crash reporting.

 Language